 STARS point-based system covers four categories, including “Education & Research,” “Operations,” “Planning, Administration & Engagement” and “Innovation.”
 Within each category, subcategories offer a number of points for institutions to apply for and, if successful, claim.
 An institution’s STARS score is based on the average of the percentage of applicable points it earns in each of the three main categories, according to AASHE.

 Lizotte said UW Oshkosh’s commitment to campus planning earned it every single point in that subcategory.
 Earning nearly every point in the “Diversity” subcategory was “very pleasing to see,” he said.
 The University also scored well in the “investment” subcategory, he said, noting the UW Oshkosh Foundation’s support for innovative, renewable energy and high-impact learning facilities such as the institution’s dry fermentation anaerobic biodigester.

-“A lot of universities aren’t doing this or are not able to do it because they haven’t decided to have staff work on this issue,” UW Oshkosh Vice Chancellor for Administrative Services Tom Sonnleitner said.
+“A lot of universities aren’t doing this or are not able to do it because they haven’t decided to have staff work on this issue,” UW Oshkosh Vice Chancellor for Finance and Administration Tom Sonnleitner said.
 “In our case, having a full time director means we can measure our progress and, more importantly, follow up with comprehensive actions plans where our efforts might be falling short.”